-Australia and Indonesia announced the substantive conclusion of negotiations on the Indonesia -Australia Comprehensive Economic Partnership Agreement (IA-CEPA) on 31 August 2018.
-This agreement will launch a new chapter in economic relations between Australia and Indonesia.
+Australia and Indonesia signed the Indonesia-Australia Comprehensive Economic Partnership Agreement (IA-CEPA) on 4 March 2019.
+This agreement launches a new chapter in economic relations between Australia and Indonesia.

 Indonesia is a growing market for Australian goods and services exporters.
-In 2017, total two-way trade in goods and services with Indonesia was worth $16.4 billion, making Indonesia our 13th largest trading partner.
+In 2018, total two-way trade in goods and services with Indonesia was worth A$17.6 billion, making Indonesia our 14th largest trading partner.
 IA-CEPA will provide Australian and Indonesian businesses an opportunity to expand and diversify this economic partnership.

 IA-CEPA builds on commitments under our existing free trade agreement, the ASEAN-Australia-New Zealand Free Trade Agreement (AANZFTA) across goods, services and investment.